 The graph below illustrates interest rates (in %pa) offered by recent 6 SSB issues.
 Only the Year 1, Year 5 and Year 10 coupon trends are plotted.
 The set of data points used to plot this graph is shown in the following table for reference.

 In addition to coupons, the average return is an important metric for a long-term bond investor.
 The graph below illustrates average returns (in %pa) offered by recent 6 SSB issues.
 Similarly, only the Year 1, Year 5 and Year 10 trends are plotted.
 The set of data points used to plot this graph is also shown in the following table.

-To see a wider range of data points, do head to our section on Singapore Bonds Interest Rates where you will find the entire history of SSB interest rates and average returns.
-Tabulated historical rates average returns are available for download so you are welcome to play around and analyse in further detail.
+To see a wider range of data points, head to our section on Singapore Bonds Interest Rates where you will find the entire history of SSB interest rates and average returns.
+Tabulated historical rates average returns are available for download.

 MAS also has an official platform on SSB Interest Rates for bond investors to search out information on issued SSBs (interest rates, average returns and bond details).
 You can definitely check it out too.

 Above, we learnt that the latest Singapore Savings Bonds issue SSB Aug 2018 still offers attractive interest rates compared to previous SSB issues.
 What about SSB Aug 2018 vs other fixed income products such as High Interest Savings Accounts, Fixed Deposits and Singapore Government Bonds SGS?
 Does Singapore Savings Bonds Aug 2018 offer better rates?

 We have compiled the interest rates offered by different products into a table that you will find below for comparison.
 It is updated monthly.